qarmin/czkawka/instructions/Translations.md

 Translating is mostly done by site - https://crowdin.com/project/czkawka

+If you want to translate Czkawka to your language, you can do it in this site.

+Next chapters are only for internal use, so just use crowdin page.

 ## How to translate Czkawka?

 Base translatable strings are placed under `i18n/en/czkawka_gui.ftl` file.